scylladb/scylladb/docs/architecture/sstable/sstable3/sstables-3-statistics.rst

        // It contains only one commit log position interval - [lower bound of commit log, upper bound of commit log].

        array<be32<int32_t>, commit_log_interval> commit_log_intervals;

+       // Versions MC and MD of SSTable 3.x format end here.

+       // UUID of the host that wrote the SSTable.
+       // Qualifies all commitlog positions in the SSTable Statistics file.

+       UUID host_id;
    }

    using clustering_bound = array<be32<int32_t>, clustering_column>;